Benjamin Hav

 Mads Benjamin Kortland Hav (born 12 June 1985) is a Danish rapper and musician.

-Hav was born in Østerbro, Copenhagen, the son of lyricist Niels Hav.
-He debuted in 2013 with the EP Baby together with producer Magnus Albert Wanscher in the duo Benal.
+He debuted in 2013 with the EP Baby with producer Magnus Albert Wanscher in the duo Benal.
 The duo has received several awards for their releases.

-In 2020, Hav broke out as a solo artist with the albums Spice Up Your Life and Dit syge dyr.
+In 2020, Hav became a solo artist with the albums Spice Up Your Life and Dit syge dyr.
 The following year, he released the album Tesla with the disco track "Den dejligste boy" which went platinum in Denmark.
 He received the Gaffa Award for Hip Hop Album of the Year in 2022 for the album Tesla.
-In recent years, he has worked as a solo artist with "Familien", a creative community and backing band, and in 2023 he received the Gaffa Award for Livenavn of the Year 2023.
-He announced in an interview with Euroman that his fourth studio album Jeg vil bare gerne være et godt menneske, men det er ikke let would be released on 31 January 2025.
+In recent years, he has worked as a solo artist with "Familien", his musical collective and backing band, and in 2023 he received the Gaffa Award for Livenavn of the Year 2023.
+His fourth studio album Jeg vil bare gerne være et godt menneske, men det er ikke let was released on 31 January 2025, after he announced in an interview with Euroman that it would be released on that date.

+In 2026, Hav was featured as a judge on the nineteenth season of the Danish entertainment program X Factor, ultimately mentoring the winner of the season.

+Early life

+Hav was born on 12 June 1985, in Østerbro, Copenhagen.
+He is the son of Danish lyricist Niels Hav, and his mother worked as a nurse and social worker.
+He grew up on Willemoesgade in Østerbro.
+He and his family originally lived in Jebjerg in Salling, but moved to Copenhagen due to his father's work.
+Hav has two older sisters, born in 1975 and 1972, and a younger sister born in 2001.
+Hav's parents divorced when Hav was 13 years old, and Hav and his mother moved into an apartment complex close to Willemoesgade.
+When Hav turned 20, his mother moved out of the apartment, while he remained there.
+He later exchanged apartments and moved into his current home in the same building.

+Hav played soccer as a child, and at the age of 12, he began playing piano, bass, drums, and singing in various youth bands inspired by Nirvana, Deep Purple, and The Cranberries.
+At the age of 13, he wrote and submitted a rap song to the P3 program Frankies Julespecial, which held a song contest.
+Hav won the competition and received as a prize the finished production of his song in collaboration with Kenn 'The Killer' Haunstoft from the Danish eurodance group Cargo.
+Hav has stated that he smoked hash daily between the ages of 14 and 23.